 Data Quality plays an important role in any form of data analysis and predictive analysis of the data.
 Over the years Big data environments like cloud computing, geographic information (satellite images and other earth observatory data) and healthcare have attracted researchers.
 These fields have huge scope and findings that can be disclosed using data analysis but the data quality plays an important role to conclude a strong finding, else it may result in error-prone analysis and predictions.

 Especially in the field of earth observatory where the data is generated by various agencies using different tools and techniques, which result in an error or incomplete data.
-Such data with complete data in respect of the data analysis objective may result in low accuracy or even misleading results.
+Such incomplete data pr low quality data used for data analysis may result in low accuracy or even misleading results.
 Data quality in GIS is important because accurate and reliable data is essential for making effective decisions.
 Poor data quality can lead to incorrect conclusions and poor decision-making.
 In GIS, data quality refers to the degree to which the data meets the requirements for its intended use.
 This includes factors such as accuracy, precision, completeness, and consistency.
 To ensure data quality in GIS, it is important to use high-quality data sources, properly maintain and manage the data, and regularly verify and validate the data to ensure it is accurate and up-to-date.
 Additionally, proper documentation and metadata are essential for understanding the quality of the data and for ensuring that it is being used correctly.

 GIS data is mostly divided into raster and vector data types where the product for raster and vector data type.
 Both types of data sources and databases suffer from different types of data quality metrics.
 In the raster data type the database mostly suffers from the satellite image quality and the quality of data in the image source that may be due to resolution, visibility or noise.

-In this work, we have tried to showcase a survey of various works to showcase the need to the importance of data quality in raster and vector image data sources.
+In this work, we showcase a survey of various works to demonstrate the importance of data quality in raster in vector image data sources.

 Related Work: